FlagBrew/PKSM/README.md

 You can use Citra to run the *.3dsx* version of the app.
 I made a few changes to have a better usability with Citra.
 As for now, you can only use properly PID Checker and Capture Probability Calculator, because http functions are unimplemented on Citra.
 To scroll properly values on Citra, just set the program in **SLOW mode**.

+---

 **Where gamesaves have to be?**

 Saves are directly taken/saved from your cartridge/digital copy of the game (thanks @J-K-D).
+Just select the proper game in the application.

+**The application will look first for a cartridge, then for a digital copy of the game!**

+---

 **What will come next?**